 Algebra-based chemistry course applicable for chemistry and other science majors, and pre-professional students.
 This is the second of a two course series.
 Includes more in-depth study of chemical reactions.
-Lab is required Prerequisite: Passed University Chemistry I with a grade of C or better.
+Lab is required Prerequisite: CHEM 1024 with a C or higher.
 ACTS #: CHEM 1424 (4 SCH: 3 Lec, 2 lab)